procount/pinn/README_PINN.md

 ## Exit

 The Exit button (Esc) will exit recovery mode and go to the boot selection dialog, or directly boot the OS if only one is installed.
 The Exit button is ony enabled if bootable OSes have been installed.
 If only data partitions or ProjectSpaces have been installed, for example, then it will be greyed out.
+From p3.2.4 It is also possible to exit to the boot selection dialog from the other menus by pressing the Esc key, even though there is no toolbar button available.

 ---